centaretraining/azuretraining/08-network-security.md

 6. Navigate back to the resource group with your Azure SQL Server and select that resource (make sure to select the "SQL server" resource type, not the "SQL database").

-7. Select the Security --> Firewalls and virtual networks menu option on the left
+7. Select the **Security --> Firewalls and virtual networks** menu option on the left

     ![Azure SQL Firewalls Menu](images/azuresql-firewalls-menu.png)

-8. Under the Virtual Networks section click "+ Add existing virtual network"
+8. Under the Virtual Networks section click **"+ Add existing virtual network"**

-9. Enter a unique name for the rule and select the "security-vnet" virtual network and "security-sn" subnet from the drop downs.
+9. Enter a unique name for the rule and select the **"security-vnet"** virtual network and **"security-sn"** subnet from the drop downs.

-10. Connect to the VM using RDP.
-On Properties Page --> Click Connect to Download RDP file --> Save and Open RDP file.

     > After selecting the subnet the status of the service endpoint for Azure SQL in this VNet will be displayed.
 If you did not create a service endpoint earlier the portal will give you the option to create it from this menu.